DizNicolasAmor/interviews-practice/RUST.md

 ### 12. What is the concept of "unsafe" code and when it is appropriate to use it?

+In Rust, "unsafe" is a keyword used to indicate code that can potentially violate memory safety and other language invariants.
+It should only be used when necessary for implementing low-level system interfaces or performance-critical operations, and must be accompanied by careful manual memory management and other safety checks.

 ### 13. How does Rust ensure memory safety and prevent common programming errors such as null pointers and data races?

 ### 14. Vec VS Array